UMass-RC/unity-docs/docs/slurm/index.md

     We have disincentivized this by setting limits on cpu and memory.
     Learn how to use `srun` interactive sessions to switch from a login node to a compute node.

+#### Core Limits ####
+There is currently a 300 CPU core, 64 GPU limit to be shared by the users of each lab.

+When you try to go over this limit, you will be denied for `MaxCpuPerAccount`.

 ## Partitions / Queues ##
 Our cluster has a number of slurm **partitions** defined, also known as a **queue**.
 As you may have guessed, you as the user request to use a specific partition based on what resources your job needs.
-Find out which partition is best for your job [here](../technical/partitionlist.md)
+Find out which partition is best for your job [here](../technical/partitionlist.md).

 ## Jobs ##
 A job is an operation which the user submits to the cluster to run under allocated resources.